 The package Requirements comprises the UWE extensions on use case models for discerning navigational from business process and personalized use cases and the extensions for activity diagrams.
-Further details on these elements will be provided in the next version of this report.
+Further details on these elements will be provided in version UWE 2.1.